LHS-Beane/CollegePhysics201/docs/week1/index.md

 By the end of Week 1, you will be able to:

-- Convert and analyze units & dimensions
+- Convert and analyze physical quantities using units & dimensions
-- Understand position, velocity, and acceleration
+- Understand the relationship between position, velocity, and acceleration
+- Use **derivatives** to find velocity/acceleration
-- Use **derivatives** and **integrals** to model motion
+- Use **integrals** to find velocity/position
 - Interpret motion graphs
+- Solve free-fall and constant-acceleration problems
-- Solve real-world motion problems
+- Recognize real-world applications of calculus in motion
-- Model free fall

 ---